Likelihood Scores for Sparse Signal and Change-Point Detection: Sparse mixture detection

-Taking into consideration $\sqrt{\log N}$ small compared to $\sqrt{N}$, we can view $F$ as lying near the boundary at which detection is possible, at each small $p_0$.
-This suggests that for any $G$ that is greater than $F$ at some $p_0$, we are able to differentiate it from the uniform distribution using the optimal likelihood test for $F$.
+As $\sqrt{\log N}$ varies slowly with $N$, we can view $F$ as lying at the boundary for which detection is possible at each small $p_0$.
+This suggests that for any $G$ that is greater than $F$ at some $p_0$, we are able to differentiate it from Uniform (0,1) by using the likelihood test against $F$.